Business Administration B.S./Supply Chain Management M.S.

 Earn both your bachelor's and master's degrees in less time and set yourself up for supply chain and project management careers.

-The supply chain management accelerated program allows business administration majors, business systems and processes majors, and business administration or business analytics minors to complete their undergraduate and graduate degrees in a shorter time frame.
+The supply chain management accelerated program allows Towson University undergraduates to complete their undergraduate and graduate degrees in a shorter time frame.
+This program works especially well with majors and minors in the College of Business and Economics.

 In the accelerated B.S./M.S. program, students take up to three 600- to 700-level courses (9 units) in place of certain undergraduate courses, which count toward both B.S. and M.S. degrees.
 Suggested course replacements are outlined below:

-Business Administration major, Project Management and Business Analysis concentration (most flexibility):
+Business Administration major, Project Management concentration (most flexibility):

 Business Systems and Processes major: